 - Storage: SATA

-- Graphics: Intel GMA 3000 (onboard)
+- Graphics: Intel GMA 3000 onboard

 - Networking: Integrated 10/100 Ethernet

-- CPU: Intel Core 2 Duo E4300 @ 1.8GHz
+- CPU: Intel Core 2 Duo E4300 at 1.8GHz

 - Memory: 3GB DDR2